CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 -rw-r--r-- 1 www-data www-data 0 Jan 26 08:00 /var/lib/docker/overlay2/c41d5854e43bd996e128d647cb526b73d04c9ad6325201c85f73fdba372cb2f1/merged/tmp/test
 ```

-The container associated with the Capti app is: `c41d5854e43bd996e128d647cb526b73d04c9ad6325201c85f73fdba372cb2f1`.
-Now, we need to assign `SUID` permissions to `/bin/bash`, so `marcus` can access it from outside.
-In order to do that, we need to escalate our privileges within the container.
+The Cacti container is: `c41d5854e43bd996e128d647cb526b73d04c9ad6325201c85f73fdba372cb2f1`.
+Now, we need to assign `SUID` permissions to `/bin/bash`, so `marcus` can execute it from outside and gain a `root` shell.
+In order to do that, we need to first escalate our privileges within the container.

 Let's search for `SUID` files:

 ```bash
 www-data@50bca5e748b0:/tmp$ find / -perm -4000 2>/dev/null